More than 14,000 pregnant women enrol their babies in a new research project - Children of the 90s

 A pioneering new study began into women's health, including heart disease osteoporosis and breast cancer.
 All the mothers involved in Children of the 90s are being invited to come to their own focus session, and they get useful feedback to help them safeguard their future health, including a valuable DXA bone scan.

 We spent the summer of 2010 taking Children of the 90s out on the road, it was great to meet so many of you at the festivals and events in and around Bristol and Weston.
 Keep an eye out for the Children of the 90s bike in 2011.

 Thousands of participants consent to let us access data from their official records.

-Twenty-first anniversary celebrations — including a conference, a one-day Researchfest, and a book — attract a great deal of media coverage.
 The Children of the Children of the 90s (COCO90s) project begins, recruiting a new generation.